mate-academy/layout_search-bar-airbnb/checklist.md

            ![html-name-attribute-good-example-1](https://mate-academy.github.io/fe-program/css/checklists/html-name-attribute/example-good-1.png)
        </details>

-7. [TESTS] - Remember to style input placeholders correctly

-8. [TESTS] - Remember that the search-bar should have width: 100% on any screen.

-9. [TESTS] - Remember, each search bar should be located in separate form element.

-10. [CODE STYLE] - You can use same font-family for both @font-faces but different font-weight.
+7. [CODE STYLE] - You can use same font-family for both @font-faces but different font-weight.
 Then changing only the font-weight on your elements will do the job.
         <details>
           <summary>BAD example</summary>